 The Departments of Medicinal Chemistry, Pharmaceutics & Pharmaceutical Chemistry, Pharmacology and Toxicology, and Pharmacotherapy together with the Dean's Office, have developed a pathway for students who are interested in simultaneously pursuing a Pharm.D. and a Ph.D.
 This program is intended for students who are interested in careers in basic or clinical research.
 It is constructed to intersperse the core curriculum requirements of the Ph.D. program into the curriculum of the Pharm.D. program, making course substitutions where feasible.
 In doing this, we minimize curriculum redundancy between the two programs while ensuring that the student is adequately prepared for the demands of both degree programs.
 Students who are interested in pursuing this pathway must first gain admission to the College of Pharmacy Pharm.D. program before they can apply for the Ph.D. program pathway.
 We encourage students to study the Ph.D. pathway and participate in the P-SURF Program (see P-SURF program, pg.
-31) before making a decision as to the joint program or which program of study.
+32) before applying for the joint Pharm.D./Ph.D. pathway.